normanarnold492/notes/README.md

 Planning ahead is essential to avoid last-minute panic and stress.
 Break down your projects into smaller, manageable tasks and set realistic deadlines for each.
 Using task management tools, such as Trello or Asana, can help keep you organized and on track.
 Remember to allocate enough time for breaks and to not get too caught up in the minutiae of the task at hand.
  - 来自帮助助手

+# 2024-02-16
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you're working on a project, it' s important to determine which tasks are most critical to the success of the project.
+By focusing on these tasks first, you can ensure that your code is of high quality and meets the requirements of your project goals.
+You can use a task management tool, such as Trello or Asana, to help keep track of tasks and their priorities.